 Caves Beach is not far away from Speers Park.
 If you haven’t been there yet, it is a great family beach.

-After having written about Speers Point Playground, I feel like packing the kids in the car right now! and driving them straight up there, as Seana mentioned in her previous review.
+After having written about Speers Point Park playground, I feel like packing the kids in the car right now! and driving them straight up there.

 Have you been to this excellent playground?
 Do you think there could be any better in NSW?